 UtechSmart Venus Laser Gaming Mouse Review

-For a long time, I have been using the original Razer Naga MMOG Laser Gaming Mouse for playing games.
+For a long time, I have been using the original Razer Naga mouse for gaming.
 Mainly because I need the 12 thumb buttons on the left side for League of Legends (LOL).
 But I have my secondary laptop, which I would also like to carry a gaming mouse with.
-Other than the Razer Naga MMOG Laser Gaming Mouse, there is no other gaming mouse, with twelve thumb buttons, on the market for a while (years).
-And I have been in no mood to spend another $80 bucks on another Razer Naga.
+Other than the Razer Naga, there is no other gaming mouse on the market for a while (years).
+And I have been in no mood to spend another $80 bucks on a Razer Naga.

-So when I saw the UtechSmart Venus Laser Gaming Mouse on Amazon for less than $40 (see "Related Links" below), I was thrilled.
-It also had twelve thumb buttons, which means I can now get the same functionality on my secondary gaming laptop.
+So when I saw the UtechSmart Venus Laser Gaming Mouse on Amazon for less than $40 (see "Related Links" below), I was thrilled, because I can now get the same functionality on my laptop computer.

 The package, for the mouse, arrived in a cardboard retail package (see photo below).
 It is packaged very similar to other gaming mouses on the market.

 As I attempted to take everything out, I found that the packaging can be re-used.
 But there is really no reason to re-use a mouse package.
 I still saved the box for a few days in case I needed to return the mouse.
 Since then, I had been so happy with the mouse that I have discarded the package.

 The package contains the UtechSmart Venus Laser Gaming Mouse, circular weight carrier, instruction sheet, and driver software disc (see photo below).
 The instruction sheet is written in good English.